 Remember useful advice,

-You cannot gnaw an iron object.
+You cannot chew on an iron object.

 If my advice is good,